f3d-app/f3d/doc/dev/BUILD.md

 ## VTK compatibility

 As stated in the dependencies, F3D is compatible with VTK >= 9.2.6, however, some features may not be available.
-We suggest using VTK 9.3.1 with RenderingRayTracing, RenderingExternal, IOExodus and IOOpenVDB modules enabled in order to get as many features as possible in F3D.
+We suggest using VTK 9.3.1 with RenderingRayTracing, IOExodus and IOOpenVDB modules enabled in order to get as many features as possible in F3D.

 ## Configuration and building